jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   above could have been done with 'article:211 Downloads'.
 Note that an entry without a numeric ID at the beginning will be applied to all content items.
-  So it is good practice to put such global overrides first in the list and then override the item-by-item custom titles afterwards.
+  So it is good practice to put such global overrides first in the list and then override the item-by-item custom titles afterward.

   Note: If you wish to change the titles used for attachments lists globally, you may edit the translations file entry 'ATTACHMENTS TITLE' in the translation